 None of these feats will be easy, because relatively little is known about breast milk.
 Most human breast epithelial cell studies tend to focus on their role in breast cancer rather than milk production.

-For this Biomilq plans to use mass spectrometry, a technique that measures the mass of different molecules within a sample, to study how the proteins, oligosaccharides and fats contained in their product behave with respect to the constituents of the breast milk. from one breast.
+For this reason, Biomilq plans to use mass spectrometry, a technique that measures the mass of different molecules within a sample, to study how the proteins, oligosaccharides and fats contained in their product behave compared to the constituents of released breast milk from one breast.

 But the most important challenge is another: how to standardize a substance that is unique to each mother.

 The composition of breast milk changes as the baby grows.
-In the first few days after giving birth, mothers produce colostrum, a thick, yellow, concentrated milk rich in compounds like IgA antibody and lactoferrin, an abundant protein that boosts the baby's immunity.
-Soon, colostrum is replaced by "transition milk", thinner but with more fat and lactose.
-After about two weeks, breast milk is considered "mature".
-But even then, the composition can change over the course of a single feed.
-Hindmilk, or the last milk left in a breast, has a higher fat content than previously produced milk, which is why women are often advised to empty one breast before moving on to the other.
+In the first few days after giving birth, mothers produce colostrum, a thick, yellow, concentrated milk rich in compounds such as the IgA antibody and lactoferrin, an abundant protein that boosts the baby's immunity.
+Soon, colostrum is replaced by “transitional milk,” thinner but with more fat and lactose.
+After about two weeks, breast milk is considered "mature."
+But even then, it can change the composition over the course of a single feeding.
+Hindmilk, or the last milk remaining in a breast, has a higher fat content than previously produced milk, which is why women are often advised to empty one breast before moving on to the other.

-Although they admit to Biomilq that they are unable to replicate this complexity, nor do they claim all the antibodies and microbes in breast milk, they say their product will be more personalized than those of their competitors.
-They plan to work with pregnant women, taking samples of the their breast epithelial cells and culturing them to create personalized milk for use when their babies arrive.
-Later, they hope to create a cheaper generic option using donor cells.
+While Biomilq admit they cannot replicate this complexity, nor all the antibodies and microbes in breast milk, they say their product will be more personalized than those of their competitors.
+They plan to work with pregnant women, taking samples of their breast epithelial cells and growing them to create personalized milk to use when their babies arrive.
+Next, they hope to create a cheaper generic option using donor cells.
 Both, Egger insists, will be better than powdered milk.

 Breast milk in the laboratory: where are we now?